Personal Loan vs. Cash-Out Refinance: Which Should You Choose?

 If you need funds and are trying to decide between a personal loan or a cash-out refinancing loan, the main factors to consider are how much money you need, how soon you need it, and how much you can afford to spend each month to pay off the loan.

-Personal loans are typically the best option if you want to borrow a few thousand or less and you need the funds quickly.
-On the other hand, a cash-out refinancing loan is best if you want to borrow a larger amount and spread the payments over a longer period.
+Personal loans are typically the better option if you want to borrow a few thousand or less and you need the funds quickly.
+On the other hand, a cash-out refinancing loan may be better if you want to borrow a larger amount and spread the payments over a longer period.
 With both options, your credit score will drop if you miss payments, and with a cash-out refinancing loan, you also risk your home falling into foreclosure if you cannot meet your monthly payment obligations.

 Turn your home equity into cash with a cash-out refi.
 Pay down high-interest debt, or increase your home’s value with a remodel.
 Get your rate in a matter of minutes, without affecting your credit score.*